selfup/DevOpsOne/README.md

 ##### Also works on Raspbian (Raspberry Pi) and Debian!

+# Different Paths to Take From This README

 #### OSX intructions are at the bottom for devs wanting to run production locally or to make sure everything works before pushing to Heroku.

 ##### Looking for a Dockerfile that sets up a container for you?
 Go to this repo I made!
 [DockerOne](https://github.com/selfup/DockerOne)